elanatframework/code_behind/doc/new_features_on_new_versions.md

 - Possibility of internal client caching on server responses
 - New feature of sending values ​​embedded in the names of submit inputs
 - New ability to remove parent tag in WebForms Core
+- Ability to select parent input places in WebForms Core
 - Added AddLine method to support extended multi-command methods

 ## Version 4.1